djaus2/TransferVideoOverTcp/README.md

 ----
 ## Latest Updates

-- racehorse: **GetVideoWPFLib**: Version 1.2.1 Updated so can be used in [AthsStitcher](https://github.com/djaus2/PhotoTimingDjaus) Photo Finish project
+- :racehorse: **GetVideoWPFLib**: Version 1.2.1 Updated so can be used in [AthsStitcher](https://github.com/djaus2/PhotoTimingDjaus) Photo Finish project

 ## Latest Projects
 - :racehorse: **GetVideoWPFLib** A WPF library with a control that can be *simply* used in a WPF app to download videos.